bingson/WinGolems/Readme.md

 - When software developers pre-assign prime keyboard real estate to less used operations, their making decisions that are anathema to user-centered design.
 Common sense dictates that the most frequently performed operations are the easiest to execute and vice versa.
 E.g., the ` Win + F ` combination opens the rarely used feedback reporting dialog in Windows.

- As Satya Nadella's proclaimed in his [recent on Windows 11](https://www.theverge.com/2021/6/24/22549007/microsoft-windows-11-satya-nadella-remarks-apple), "operating systems and devices should mold to our needs, not the other way around."
+ Satya Nadella's proclaimed in his [recent remarks on Windows 11](https://www.theverge.com/2021/6/24/22549007/microsoft-windows-11-satya-nadella-remarks-apple), "operating systems and devices should mold to our needs, not the other way around."
 In this spirit, WinGolems provides a toolbox for re-engineering Windows application interfaces to better suit a users needs (i.e., particular hardware setup and ergonomic preferences).

 ## Quick Start Template Overview: